ntmitchell/ntmitchell.github.io/_posts/2016-12-12-billboard-analysis.md

 ### Importing Data

-First we'll look at the data to see what features are available and to get which type conversions might be necessary.
+First we'll look at the data to see what features are available and to see which type conversions might be necessary.

     year                 int64
     artist.inverted     object